Lei Heong Iok

 In July of 1969, at the age of 16, he was sent to Heilongjiang province in the far northeast to work as part of a farming brigade during the Cultural Revolution.
 There in the frontier region bordering Russia, Lei planted trees, cultivated potatoes and other vegetables and cut firewood to keep warm in the winter.
 He was also charged with raising pigs, a task at which he excelled.
 He also came up with an ingenious and efficient method of harvesting the antlers from the 100 deer the farm also raised, which were used in Chinese medicine.

 After three years, he returned to Beijing where he taught Portuguese at Beijing Foreign Studies University from 1978 to 1984.
-Then, in 1984, thanks to his language proficiency, he was sent back to Macau as an interpreter and translator in the office of the Xinhua News Agency.
+Then, in 1984, thanks to his language proficiency, he was sent back to Macao as an interpreter and translator in the office of the Xinhua News Agency.
 When his official assignment ended in 1993, Lei had to decide whether to stay or return to Beijing.
-“I had made many friends in Macau, and I felt I would have many opportunities here, especially after Macau’s reunion with China in 1999.”
+“I had made many friends in Macao, and I felt I would have many opportunities here, especially after Macao’s reunion with China in 1999.”

 Since taking office as President of MPI, Lei has transformed the institute, which was poorly equipped and struggling to recruit students.
 He has modernised its information technology, management, research and teaching standards.

 Under his guidance, MPI has signed co-operational agreements with over 20 universities throughout the Mainland, Portugal, the U.K., U.S. and Australia in an effort to exchange administrative and teaching knowledge and open up to the international community.
 Instructors come from overseas to teach courses, and students studying Portuguese language may spend their second and third years in Portugal in an exchange program, while students from Portugal spend a year in Macao and another in Beijing.